-In the Humanities, the University offers courses in art, communication, English, French, Spanish, Japanese, journalism, music, philosophy, speech and theatre.
-It offers majors in communication, English, music education, humanities, and speech communication and theatre.
-The English and music education majors are the more traditional programs; the humanities major affords an unusual degree of individual flexibility and range, while demanding some of the initiative and discipline associated with graduate study.
-The speech communication and theatre major is a versatile degree which prepares students for advanced studies not only in speech and theatre, but for any areas in which the ability to communicate effectively is an asset.
+In the Humanities, the University offers courses in Art, Communication, English, French, Spanish, Japanese, Journalism, Music, Philosophy, Speech and Theatre.
+It offers majors in Communication, English, Music Education, Humanities, and Speech Communication and Theatre.
+The English and Music Education majors are the more traditional programs; the Humanities major affords an unusual degree of individual flexibility and range, while demanding some of the initiative and discipline associated with graduate study.
+Students can focus on Journalism via the Communication, English or Humanities major.
+The Speech Communication and Theatre major is a versatile degree which prepares students for advanced studies not only in Speech and Theatre, but for any areas in which the ability to communicate effectively is an asset.